tinymce/tinymce-docs/integrations/angularjs.md

 ## 5. Testing the application

 You can now test the application by running the demo.html page in your favorite browser.

+#### A note about integrations

+> We are pleased to reference third-party integrations/code to help you build great products with TinyMCE.
+If you have queries about this integration, please contact the developer directly.